 Niels Dabelstein was Head of the Evaluation Department of Danida, Ministry of Foreign Affairs of Denmark from 1988 to 2007.
 He was Chairman of the OECD/DAC Working Party on Aid Evaluation from 1997 to 2002.
 He led the drafting the DAC Principles for Aid Evaluation (1991) the DAC Guidelines for Evaluating Humanitarian Assistance (1998) the DAC Evaluation Glossary (2002) the DAC Guidance for Joint Evaluation (2005) and the DAC Evaluation Quality Standards (2006).
 From 2007 – 2012 he managed the Joint International Evaluation of the Implementation of the Paris Declaration, which received the American Evaluation Association 2012 Outstanding Evaluation Award.
 In 1994 he initiated and led the Joint Evaluation of the International Response to Genocide in Rwanda.
 He promoted the creation of ALNAP (honorary member since 2007) and he was Chairman of the board of the Humanitarian Accountability Project, which led to the creation of the Humanitarian Accountability Partnership (HAP) in 2003.
 He was instrumental in initiating and managing the ‘Tsunami Evaluation in 2005-2006.
 He has served as member or chair of a number of committees and boards concerned with development, humanitarian and human rights issues and has been teaching evaluation at three Danish Universities as well as at IPDET at Carleton University in Canada.
 Niels Dabelstein holds a M.Sc. from Copenhagen School of Economics and Business Administration.

-Balthasar Staehelin is deputy director-general at the International Committee of the Red Cross.
+Balthasar Staehelin is Director of Digital Transformation and Data at the International Committee of the Red Cross.
 He joined the ICRC in 1993 and has served in the Middle East, Africa, the Balkans and at headquarters.
 From 2002 to 2006, he was delegate-general for the Middle East and North Africa, overseeing all ICRC work in that region, including the operation in Iraq.
 He served as deputy-director of operations for policy and global affairs from 2006 to 2008.
 In 2008, he left the ICRC to join the local government in Geneva where he ran the department in charge of providing social welfare, housing, health and integration programmes for asylum-seekers and refugees.
-He returned to the ICRC in August 2012 to take up his current position.
+He returned to the ICRC in August 2012.
 Mr Staehelin holds a master’s degree in history, English literature and constitutional law from the University of Basel, Switzerland.